samalvarez98/NIBRS_NY-Crime-Incidents/README.md

 Dictionary
 ---

+Incident: one or more offenses committed by the same offender, or group of offenders acting in concert, at the same time and place.
+Offense

 Offense Type

 1. Simple Assault: An unlawful physical attack by one person upon another where neither the offender